mhandipranata/data-cleaning-and-translation/README.md

 Important Note: Data and scripts uploaded to GitHub are Sample data, so it might not have the same amount of data as the actual migration process.

+## Process
+Performing data cleaning on various data: join, separate, and translate many-to-many data.
+In old system, all values/information are stored within one page of record.
+In new system, the information will be stored in 4 different pages of record.